AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 You can configure this view, per the sections in this topic, to best present the data you desire to see.

 See linked Commerce order and transaction IDs, transaction amounts, payment method per transaction, and more, all within the Payouts report in the Admin.

-You can download payout transactions in a .csv file format for use in existing accounting or order management software.

 >[!NOTE]
 >